bedicooper/taskList__react/README.md

 I've added a counter of tasks yet to be done, moved task logic to custom hook.
 Taski list is now stored client-side.

-### How to use my App?
-1. Enter the task to be performed.
-Empty input will not be accepted.
-2. The entered task will appear on the list between the two buttons,
-3. Mark the task as completed with green, and remove the task from the list with the red button.
-4. Above the list there is a counter showing how many tasks remain to be completed.
-5. With one click you can mark all tasks as completed and also hide all completed tasks.

 ## Available Scripts